Klínovec: History

-Thanks to its elevation, Klínovec offers marvellous panoramic view of Bohemia and Saxony.
+Due to its elevation, Klínovec offers a panoramic view of Bohemia and Saxony.
 On a clear day, the Upper Palatine Forest may be seen to the south, 150 km away, or the Ještěd mountain to the east.

 The first public observation tower was built on the summit as early as 1817, and instantly became popular among visitors of the famous spa of Karlsbad (Karlovy Vary).
 However, the wooden tower burnt down in 1868, and a new stone one was built between the years 1883 and 1884.
 This tower bore the name Kaiser-Franz-Josephs-Turm ("Emperor Franz Joseph Tower") and has survived until the present.

 The tower is 24 m high and was extended with a hotel in 1893, when its popularity grew to such an extent, that accommodation was needed.
 The complex has been further extended over time, but it is currently in poor condition.
 Attempts to restore the buildings have been delayed through a lack of funds, although work was due to start in 2012.

 In addition, a 56 m high broadcasting tower was erected on the top of Klínovec in the 1950s, exceeding the height of the observation tower by 32 m.
 The Klínovec TV tower covers most of the Karlovy Vary and Ústí nad Labem regions and broadcasts in digital.